novomatic-tech/keycloak-kibana/readme.md

   - Just change the `kibana.version` property in the `package.json` file to your desired Kibana version (it should work with 5.x - 6.2.x)
   - Build and install the plugin

+### Incompatible versions

+If compatibility requires major changes in code, the dedicated branch should be created.
+There is a branch: `kibana-5.3.0` which adds support for kibana `5.3.0`.

 ## Configuration